I2NhbmloZWxweW91/GamePad-SL4A/README.md

 <br>

 ### To-Do
-- Use two threads for turnning wheel and GasAndBreak
+- Use two threads for turning wheel and GasAndBreak
 - Much more suitable algorithmes will improve the handling.